aanya-v/tweetynettrying/README.md

 # Using your trained model to predict new data
 ----
-## 🛠 Preparing Your Dataset
+## 🛠 1.)
+Preparing Your Dataset

-Before predicting, you'll need to generate spectrogram frames using `vak prep`:
+Before predicting, you'll need to generate spectrogram frames using `vak prep`.

 ```bash
 vak prep configs/vak_pred_chat_v2.toml